Writing for BJGP Open: research

 Tables and figures

-Up to a total of six tables, figures, or boxes are permitted in an article.
+Up to a total of six tables or figures are permitted in an article.
 Close attention should be paid to ensure clear presentation of data.
 This will normally mean keeping the data in each table (and the number of tables) to the minimum possible.
-A rough guide would be no more than five columns and rows in each table.
+A rough guide would be that each table should include no more than six columns, 12 rows with a maximum of 60 words per row.
+Tables exceeding these parameters or with complex layouts will be published as Supplementary data instead.
 The same general rule applies to figures.

 We encourage use of graphic representation of data; please ensure that original data are also included for the purpose of redrafting where necessary.
 Pie charts are discouraged.
 All figures and tables must have a caption.